Merlin Bird ID by Cornell Lab Customer ServiceCornell University

 • Expert ID tips, range maps, photos, and sounds help you learn about the birds you spot and build birding skills.

-• Customized lists of birds to find where you live or travel
+• Get customized lists of birds you can find where you live or travel - anywhere in the world!

 MACHINE LEARNING MAGIC